ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 We used the `schema.org` ontology for the concepts of `birthDate` and `birthPlace`.

 There exist many ontologies, ranging from [organizations](https://www.w3.org/TR/vocab-org/) (which describes concepts like _memberships_) to [pizza](https://protege.stanford.edu/ontologies/pizza/pizza.owl) (which describes concepts like _ingredients_).
+These ontologies should be described in RDF as well.
+A powerful and popular to describe ontologies, is with the [OWL](https://www.w3.org/2001/sw/wiki/OWL) format (the Web Ontology Language).
+The new [SHACL](https://shacl.org/playground/) ontology help to define _shapes_ of RDF, and can be used to _constrain_.

-These ontologies are often described in the OWL format, which is a subset of RDF.
+An ontology described in RDF is a machine-readable data model.

-That means that OWL ontologies are open data models that can be interpreted by machines.

-Having an machine-readable data model opens up some really cool possibilities.
+This opens up some really cool possibilities.
 You can [generate documentation](https://github.com/dgarijo/Widoco).
-You can use reasoners to _infer_ new knowledge about your data.
+You can use [reasoners](https://en.wikipedia.org/wiki/Semantic_reasoner) to _infer_ new knowledge about your data.
-You can even generate forms and other UI components in React using [Link-Lib](https://github.com/fletcher91/link-lib).
+You can even generate forms and other UI components in React using libraries such as [Link-Redux](https://github.com/fletcher91/link-redux).

-The power of the ontology goes far, but that deserves its own article.
+The power of the ontology goes far, but that probably deserves its own article.

 ## Publishing linked data
 Linked data is meant to be shared.